 Eye and Ear Protection

 You will want to purchase yourself a decent pair of eye protective glasses as well as some type of construction worthy ear protection!
 These two safety items are a MUST down on the basement project.
 The good lord only gave you 1 pair of eyes so you need to make sure you have them both after your basement is completed!

 I like the regular-old clear safety glasses that you wear just like pair of sunglasses.
 They’re cheap to purchase and are located in the Tool Section at Home Depot.For my hearing protection I like the ear “Muff” style ear protection because when I’m not using them to work in the basements they double as my Gun Club shooting range ear protection!
 You can also purchase the cheaper disposable “ear buds” that you roll-up and stick directly into your ear-hole…these work good but I can’t stand the way they feel in my ears!

 Well I think that pretty much covers the main basement finishing tools!
 I’ve most likely given you a lot to digest with this list.
 Again, only acquire these tools as you actually need them down on the job site.

-If your studying my training videos to help you with your project, you will see which tools I’m using for each stage of the basement project as I need them…this will show you exactly what tools you need to have and when you them for your project.
+If you’re studying my (BFU) training videos to help you with your project, you will see which tools I’m using for each stage of the basement project as I need them, so you will know exactly what tools you need to have and when you need them down on your project.

-Good luck with purchasing your tools!
-I’m always here if you have any questions about your basement project!
-Just leave me a comment below and respond the same day!
+Good luck with the purchasing of your tools!
+I’m always here if you have any questions about your basement project.